-The following table shows the value of Options held by non-management directors that vested during 2018.
+The following table shows the value of Options held by non-management directors that vested during 2019.

 Name Option-based awards - Value vested during the year (\$) (1)(2)

-James Bell 11,370
+James Bell nil

-John Gorman 11,370
+John Gorman nil

-Dirk Jungé 11,370
+Dirk Jungé nil

-Susan Riddell Rose 11,370
+Susan Riddell Rose nil

-John Roy 11,370
+John Roy nil

 Wilfred Gobert nil

 Robert MacDonald nil

 R. Keith MacLeod nil

-The value of Options vested is the number of Common Shares underlying that portion of the Option that vested during the year multiplied by difference between \$11.96, the closing price of the Common Shares on the vesting date of October 19, 2018, and the exercise price.
+- The value of Options vested is the number of Common Shares underlying that portion of the Option that vested during the year multiplied by the positive difference, if any, between \$5.28, the last closing price of the Common Shares prior to the vesting date of October 19, 2019, and the exercise price.

 Messrs.
-Gobert, MacDonald and MacLeod also had options underlying Trilogy Awards that vested during 2018.
-The value vested during the year was nil based on the (1)

-(2) difference between \$11.96, the closing price of the Common Shares on the vesting date of October 19, 2018, and the exercise price.
+Gobert, MacDonald and MacLeod also had options underlying Trilogy Awards that vested during 2019.
+The value vested during the year was nil based on the difference between \$5.28, the closing price of the Common Shares on the vesting date of October 19, 2019, and the exercise price